Halo, welcome to my personal website!

-Hi!
-I am Dyah Pritadrajati (I go by Prita, pronounced Pree-tah), a PhD candidate in Economics at the Arndt–Corden Department of Economics, Australian National University.
-I am an applied microeconomist working in labour and family economics, with a focus on gender, education, and social policy.
+I am Dyah Pritadrajati—though most people call me Prita (pronounced Pree-tah).
+I have recently completed my PhD in Economics at the Arndt–Corden Department of Economics at the Australian National University.
+I am an applied microeconomist working in labour and family economics, with a particular focus on gender, education, and social policy.
+I also work as a consultant with the World Bank and the Asian Development Bank on research and policy projects across the Asia-Pacific region.

-My Job Market Paper examines how mothers’ labour supply and household behaviour adjust when childcare relief is partial.
-A short overview of the paper was featured on the World Bank’s Development Impact blog.
+My research examines how households respond to social policy and economic change, particularly in contexts where care responsibilities, labour market informality, and family structures intersect.
+My Job Market Paper studies how mothers’ labour supply and household behaviour adjust when childcare relief is only partial.
+A short overview of the paper was featured on the Development Impact blog.

 I previously completed an MPhil in Economics at the University of Cambridge and an MSc in Economics for Development at the University of Oxford, and received my undergraduate degree in Economics from Universitas Gadjah Mada (Indonesia).